Psalm 48

 The closing movement of the psalm is a processional command: סֹבּוּ צִיּוֹן וְהַקִּיפוּהָ — "go around Zion and encircle her."
 This is almost certainly a liturgical procession, pilgrims walking around the walls of Jerusalem in an act of worship.
 To count the towers, examine the fortifications, and walk the ramparts is not a military inspection — it is an act of catechesis.
 The purpose is stated explicitly: לְמַעַן תְּסַפְּרוּ לְדוֹר אַחֲרוֹן — "so that you may recount it to the next generation."
 The city's strength is a theological object lesson.
 These walls, this mountain, these towers tell the story of a God who protects his people.

-The final verse is the theological conclusion: כִּי זֶה אֱלֹהִים אֱלֹהֵינוּ עוֹלָם וָעֶד — "for this God is our God forever and ever."
-The demonstrative זֶה ("this") is emphatic — this God, the one who did all these things, who drove off the kings, who established Zion, who is known in the temple — he is our God.
-Not in the abstract, but specifically and personally.
+The psalm closes on a confession: כִּי זֶה אֱלֹהִים אֱלֹהֵינוּ עוֹלָם וָעֶד — "for this God is our God forever and ever."
+The demonstrative זֶה ("this") is emphatic — this God, the one who drove off the kings, who established Zion, who is known in the temple — he is our God.
+Not in the abstract but specifically, personally.

 The last clause presents a well-known textual difficulty: הוּא יְנַהֲגֵנוּ עַל מוּת.
 The word עַל before מוּת ("death") is the crux.
 It can mean "over" (leading us over death, i.e., past death, beyond death), or it can be read as עַלְמוּת (a musical or liturgical term meaning "according to soprano" or similar), or as עוֹלָמוֹת ("forever," as in some ancient manuscripts).
 Most modern translations follow a reading of "even to death" (i.e., guiding us all our lives until death arrives), but the Hebrew literally says "he will guide us over/above death" — which could carry the stronger sense of guiding us beyond death itself.
 The Greek Septuagint renders this as "unto the ages," suggesting an eternal guidance.
-The ambiguity is likely intentional: the psalm closes with a vision of God's guidance that does not stop at the grave but extends beyond it.
-This becomes one of the quiet hints in the Psalter that YHWH's faithfulness is not ultimately constrained by mortality.
+Some interpreters regard the ambiguity as intentional, allowing a reading in which the psalm closes with a vision of God's guidance that extends beyond the grave — one of the quiet hints in the Psalter that YHWH's faithfulness may not be ultimately constrained by mortality.
+Others find the stronger reading strained and prefer the more modest sense of lifelong guidance.